 If you have to leave your home because your parents have thrown you out or you ran away because you are scared of violence or abuse, you can get help from your local council.
 You don't have to sleeping on the street to get help.
 If you are staying with a friend or in a hostel, you are still homeless.

 If you are in this situation, you can make a homeless application to the council's housing department or homelessness unit.
 Even if the council offices are closed, there should be an emergency number you can call to get help.
-Use the Advice Services Directory or check out your council's website to find out what the number is in your area.

 How can the council help?